 AP analysis: NCAA bubble swings minimum of $10M per year

-Bubble teams that make it into the tournament have generated at least $110 million for their conferences since 2011, when the tournament field expanded to 68 teams.
+Those fringe additions to the tournament represent valuable lottery tickets for smaller conferences.
+All it takes is one good run to pay off big, delivering windfalls of millions over six years for leagues that can't depend on lucrative TV deals or lots of teams in the tournament year after year.

-The system has paid out more than $3 billion since 1997, with the five most powerful conferences commanding a big share of the last bids and the revenue that comes with them.
+But much like the rest of the system that has paid out more than $3 billion since 1997, the five most powerful conferences command a big share of the last invitations to March Madness.

+"The trend of who is getting the at-large bids is very concerning," Conference USA commissioner Judy McLeod said.
+"We look at each of our revenue resources and work to try to increase all of them.
+It's one source but it can be a significant one for us — and it's not, currently."

+The overall system is used to compensate leagues for their teams' tournament performances.
+The leagues in turn typically share those payouts among their member schools to invest back into their programs, though not to directly pay the athletes — who receive scholarships, not salaries.

 Aaron Beard is an AP college basketball writer.
 Larry Fenn is a data journalist based in New York.
 AP College Sports Writer Ralph D. Russo in New York contributed to this report.